trahxam/hepattn/README.md

 ```

-To install, you need to first remove the flash attention dependency from the `pyproject.toml` file.
+To install, you need to first remove the `flash-attn` dependency from the `pyproject.toml` file.
 Then run:

 ```bash